ganigeorgiev/shablon/README.md

 <details>
-<summary><strong id="api.watch">watch(callback)</strong></summary>
+<summary><strong id="api.watch">watch(trackedFunc, optUntrackedFunc)</strong></summary>

-Watch registers a callback function that fires once on initialization and every time any of its `store` reactive dependencies change.
+Watch registers a callback function that fires on initialization and every time any of its evaluated `store` reactive properties change.

-It returns a "watcher" object that could be used to `unwatch` the registered listener.
+It returns a "watcher" object that could be used to `unwatch()` the registered listener.

+_Optionally also accepts a second callback function that is excluded from the evaluated store props tracking and instead is invoked only when `trackedFunc` is called (could be used as a "track-only" watch pattern)._

 For example: